tim-murphy/dr_feature_localisation/README.md

 explicitly tested, the scripts should work on Mac and Linux systems but the command line syntax may need to be changed.

+You will need to install Python 3 to run these commands.
+To install dependencies, run the following command:

+> `pip install -r requirements.txt`

 ## Data Preparation

 This project uses the data from the [DDR](https://github.com/nkicsl/DDR-dataset)